 And it seems like there’s no movement.

 Until a small seal comes to brush against the rocks

 I told you, when rocks break it happens by surprise.

 Not to mention people.

 I think ever since the first time I read it, as a high school student, it has been one of my favorite poems.
 I always felt like there are so many places to take this poem to, and so much to learn from it.
 And yet today, at a surprising halt, I discovered that I have learned nothing.
-And I feel doomed to repeat mistakes and sink deeper into this whirl of endless chase after a real peaceful day.
-And the only thing masking my cracks, is my pride.
+And I feel doomed to repeat mistakes and sink deeper into this whirl of the endless chase after a really peaceful day.
+And the only thing masking my cracks is my pride.